iosifv/recspenses/README.md

 - [x] Add ShadUI
 - [x] Decide on a final database design schema
 - [x] Add docker compose for a local database
+- [x] Create a script for seeding example data on signup
-- [ ] Create a script for seeding information to the db (actually maybe just wait until the release of drizzle-seed package)
+- [ ] Create logic for dumping all the user's data into one single json
+  - [ ] Send that json to the dashboard page
+  - [ ] Use that json to export users data from settings page
 - [ ] Analytics (w/ posthog)
 - [ ] Ratelimiting (w/ upstash)

 ## Todo User Journeys

 - [x] In my Editor Tab I can see all my expenses in their original currency
-- [x] In my Editor Tab I can add a new expense
+- [ ] In my Editor Tab I can add a new expense
 - [ ] In my Editor Tab I can edit an expense
+  - [ ] I can add a new Tag to an expense
+  - [x] I can delete a Tag from an expense
 - [x] In my Editor Tab I can delete an expense
-- [ ] In my Settings Tab I can Edit my Categories, Sources and Tags
+- [x] In my Settings Tab I can Edit my Categories, Sources and Tags
-  - [ ] I can add a new Category, Source or Tag
+  - [x] I can add a new Category, Source or Tag
-  - [ ] I can edit a Category, Source or Tag
+  - [x] I can edit a Category, Source or Tag
-  - [ ] I can delete a Category, Source or Tag
+  - [x] I can delete a Category, Source or Tag
 - [x] In my Settings Tab I can see information about me
-- [ ] In my Settings Tab I can Export all my expenses to a csv
+- [ ] In my Settings Tab I can Export all my expenses to a json file
-- [ ] In my Settings Tab I can Import my expenses from a csv
+- [ ] In my Settings Tab I can Import my expenses from a json file
 - [ ] In my Dashboard Tab I can see my expenses analytics transformed into one currency
 - [ ] In my Dashboard Tab I can pick which currency I want to see my expenses in